 - the Gene Ontology (GO), which provides the logical structure of the biological functions (‘terms’) and their relationships to one another, manifested as a directed acyclic graph

-- the corpus of GO annotations, evidence-based statements relating a specific gene product (a protein, non-coding RNA, or macromolecular complex, which we refer to hereafter as ‘genes’ for simplicity) to a specific ontology term
+- the corpus of GO annotations, evidence-based statements relating a specific gene product (a protein, non-coding RNA, or macromolecular complex, which we often refer to as ‘genes’ for simplicity) to a specific ontology term

 Together, the ontology and annotations aim to describe a comprehensive model of biological systems.
-Currently, the GO knowledgebase includes experimental findings from almost 140 000 published papers, represented as over 600 000 experimentally-supported GO annotations.
+Currently, the GO knowledgebase includes experimental findings from over 140 000 published papers, represented as over 600 000 experimentally-supported GO annotations.
 These provide the core dataset for additional inference of over 6 million functional annotations for a diverse set of organisms spanning the tree of life.